illkyo/odin-landing-page/README.md

 # odin-landing-page
-My submission for the landing page project in the Odin Project foundations course.
+A recreation of the landing page design we are tasked to make as a project in the Odin Project foundations course.
+This is my solution.
+Done with the help of The Odin Project.